 I’ve yet to use an app to meet someone, but there are myriad options floating around the tech world.
 You might consider trying apps like Skout, Meetup, and Meetme, to try and connect digitally, and eventually IRL (in real life).
+Or check out OneRoof, an app to help you make friends in your apartment building.
 And yes, you can meet locals in NYC through an app!

 Don’t be afraid of rejection.